-- The course listings and academic programmes described in this Calendar represent Senate-approved requirements and electives for completion of degree requirements.
-Circumstances beyond the control of the College, such as severe budget shortfalls, may result in restrictions in the number and range of course and programme choices available to students as compared with those listed herein or in other College publications. - 2.
+The course listings and academic programmes described in this Calendar represent Senate-approved requirements and electives for completion of degree requirements.
+Circumstances beyond the control of the College, such as severe budget shortfalls, may result in restrictions in the number and range of course and programme choices available to students as compared with those listed herein or in other College publications.

 The College reserves the right to limit access to courses or programmes and, at its discretion, to withdraw particular programmes, options, or courses altogether.
-In such circumstances the College undertakes to the best of its ability to enable students registered in affected programmes to complete their degree requirements in a satisfactory manner. - Prospective students or new registrants are advised to consult the most current information available from the College and its various Faculties in printed or electronic form, as well as academic advisors for the programmes concerned, before making registration decisions or course/programme choices. - 4.
-The Senate and the Board of Governors of the Royal Military College of Canada reserve the right to invoke changes in this Calendar, in either its printed or electronic forms, at any time without prior notice. - 5.
+In such circumstances the College undertakes to the best of its ability to enable students registered in affected programmes to complete their degree requirements in a satisfactory manner.

+Prospective students or new registrants are advised to consult the most current information available from the College and its various Faculties in printed or electronic form, as well as academic advisors for the programmes concerned, before making registration decisions or course/programme choices.

+The Senate and the Board of Governors of the Royal Military College of Canada reserve the right to invoke changes in this Calendar, in either its printed or electronic forms, at any time without prior notice.

 Officer Cadets at the Royal Military College of Canada must select a course of studies which is compatible with their element of the Canadian Forces and with the Military Officer Occupation selected.
-The Canadian Forces reserve the right to limit enrolment in any given course of studies. - 6.
-Both men and women may apply for admission to the Royal Military College of Canada. - Applications are processed through Canadian Forces Recruiting Centres (1-800-856-8488).
+The Canadian Forces reserve the right to limit enrolment in any given course of studies.

+Both men and women may apply for admission to the Royal Military College of Canada.

+Applications are processed through Canadian Forces Recruiting Centres (1-800-856-8488).
 Applications for admission should be submitted as early as possible in the final year of high school.
-Transcripts of final marks are not required to initiate an application. - 8.
+Transcripts of final marks are not required to initiate an application.

 Additional information may be found on the Internet at Canadian Forces Recruiting.

-RMC of Canada University Education
+RMC THE UNIVERSITY

-The Royal Military College of Canada (RMC of Canada) is a national university for educating and developing leaders committed to serving Canada.
-To achieve this goal, the demands of an RMC of Canada education go beyond academic achievement.
+The Royal Military College of Canada (RMC) is a national university for educating and developing leaders committed to serving Canada.
+To achieve this goal, the demands of an RMC Education go beyond academic achievement.

-For officer cadets of the Regular Officer Training Plan (ROTP) or the University Training Plan - Non-Commissioned Members (UTPNCM), the RMC of Canada degree consists of four interlocking components: Academics, Leadership, Athletics and Bilingualism, each of which is incorporated throughout the formal and informal elements of the RMC of Canada programme.
+For officer cadets of the Regular Officer Training Plan (ROTP) or the University Training Plan - Non-Commissioned Members (UTPNCM), the RMC degree consists of four interlocking components: Academics, Leadership, Athletics and Bilingualism, each of which is incorporated throughout the formal and informal elements of the RMC programme.

 Long-standing co-operative ventures with Queen's have now been extended to undergraduate courses.
-Cadets at RMC of Canada and students at Queen's may now, subject to departmental approval, take undergraduate courses at the other institution and count these courses as credits towards their degrees.
+Cadets at RMC and students at Queen's may now, subject to departmental approval, take undergraduate courses at the other institution and count these courses as credits towards their degrees.
 Normally, the choice of courses will be limited to third and fourth year courses.

-For members of the Canadian Forces who undertake their undergraduate studies at RMC of Canada through correspondence, on site, at a distance, or at the RMC of Canada campus, the RMC of Canada degree provides them with the same fundamental philosophical foundation as the officer cadets who complete their studies through one of the subsidized education programmes.
+For members of the Canadian Armed Forces (CAF) who undertake their undergraduate studies at RMC through correspondence, on site, at a distance, or at the RMC campus, the RMC degree provides them with the same fundamental philosophical foundation as the officer cadets who complete their studies through one of the subsidized Education programmes.

-For non-military students, in addition to benefiting from the philosophy governing the four interlocking components, an RMC of Canada education provides them with fundamental Canadian values and international values cherished by nations of the free world.
+For non-military students, in addition to benefiting from the philosophy governing the four interlocking components, an RMC Education provides them with fundamental Canadian values and international values cherished by nations of the free world.